 ANIMALS IN THE OCEAN ARE ALWAYS LOOKING FOR FOOD (and trying to avoid being food).
 Some times it involves more than one animal.
 On Bonaire, one year, I encountered several instances of group fish hunting.
 Sort of.

 There’s a known phenomenon called Nuclear Hunting in which a small eel (like a goldentail moray) and one or more other fishes (like rock hinds) meet up, identify a nearby coral head as a target site and race toward it in one wave.

-THEN THERE WAS SHADOW HUNTING Shadow Hunting is a technique often indulged in by trumpetfishes, who don’t quite attach themselves onto an innocent stooge, like a parrotfish, and hover just above it while they swim around.
+Shadow Hunting is a technique of fish hunting often indulged in by trumpetfishes, who don’t quite attach themselves onto an innocent stooge, like a parrotfish, and hover just above it while they swim around.
 By shadowing closely, the trumpetfish hides its presence and waits to strike at prey.

 I’ve always found them hard to photograph because the stooge, already unhappy with being hounded by a trumpetfish, is really spooked by a big, noisy, clumsy diver trying to get close enough for a shot.
-In this pair, the trumpetfish was driving the stooge (a bar jack) absolutely nuts and the bar jack was trying desperately to shake it off.
-So here’s a pair of photos that sort of give the idea.
+In this pair, the trumpetfish was driving the stooge (a parrotfish) absolutely nuts and the parrotfish was trying desperately to ignore the whole thing.